 The Placement Test is not optional.
 It is administered to all students when they begin using Imagine Language & Literacy and serves two primary purposes: it places the student appropriately within the Imagine Language & Literacy curriculum and provides a baseline against which Benchmark Test results can be compared.
 Completion of the assessment initializes the delivery of Imagine Language & Literacy content.
 Students can access the Benchmark Test system up to three times a year: beginning-, middle-, and end-of-year.

-The Beginning Benchmark Test is also not optional for returning students.
-It is administered to all students who used Imagine Language & Literacy the year prior.
+The Beginning Benchmark Test is administered to all students who used Imagine Language & Literacy the year prior.
 The results of the Benchmark Tests can be directly compared to Placement Test results, or those of previously administered Benchmark Tests, to detect changes in performance since those tests track changes as they relate to grade-level proficiency.

 Three different benchmark tests are available for students to take: the Beginning of Year Benchmark, Middle of Year Benchmark, and End of Year Benchmark.
 Their structure is similar to that of the placement test, however, they only make small modifications to the students' lesson sequence, and are mainly used to give the student a score in overall literacy and in oral vocabulary.